 Many people outside of the USA, and within, wonder why anyone would want to "mess up" naturally sweet perfect sweet potatoes by putting marshmallows on them or in them.

-While others wouldn't dare make a marshmallow sweet potatoes dish, my family, with its southern roots, has eaten them that way for many decades.
+While others wouldn't dare make a marshmallow sweet potatoes dish, my family, with its mid-atlantic/southeastern roots, has eaten them that way for many decades.
 One of the most requested side dishes for special occasions and holiday meals is a pecan sweet potato casserole topped with those "oh so familiar" toasted white lumps with melted gooey centers.

 We love that burst of sugary sweetness on top of more sweetness.
-It satisfies our southeastern-bred "sweet tooth", and we never have any leftovers.
+It satisfies our "sweet tooth", and we never have any leftovers.